wp-plugins/smsify/readme.txt

 SMSify is a free WordPress plugin that allows you to <strong>send personalised SMS messages</strong> to a large number of contacts very quickly.

 == Description ==
-SMSify is a premium bulk SMS provider that uses the latest web technologies.
-This plugin adds no additional load on your server and it does not modify your databse.
-We do all the grunt work for you behind the scenes.
-This plugin allows you to <strong>import contacts</strong> from a csv file and <strong>schedule recurring messages</strong>.
-It features a beautiful AJAX user interface that is very simple to use.
+SMSify is a premium SMS plugin that allows you to send and receive SMS within your own WordPress dashboard.
+This plugin has been built with performance in mindr and it does not modify your databse.
+This plugin allows you to <strong>import contacts</strong> from a csv file and <strong>schedule SMS messages</strong>.
+It features a native WordPress interface that is very simple to use.
 Screenshots available.
-Due to the cross-domain restrictions in Internet Explorer, this plugin works best in modern browsers such as: Google Chrome, Firefox and Safari.
-For other broswsers, we recommend using the app on www.smsify.com.au Website.

 Full list of features: